The short and sweet version:

 I worked in publishing for over 10 years (yes, I started when I was 14) on numerous titles from picture books to middle-grade to young adult.
 I’ve been able to meet some of the amazing authors I admired as a child.
 But never did I ever think that I would be an author myself.

 Finally, I decided to give it a try.
 I started with a couple of ideas that fizzled out, mostly because they were too serious.
 Then I remembered the books that I really enjoyed as a teen, books that were fun.
 It wasn’t easy and took a long time, but I finally did it.
-The Lonely Hearts Club came out in December 2009, followed by Prom & Prejudice, Take a Bow, and Revenge of the Girl with the Great Personality.
+The Lonely Hearts Club came out in December 2009, followed by Prom & Prejudice, Take a Bow, Revenge of the Girl with the Great Personality, Better Off Friends, and We Can Work it Out

 And in early 2011, I made the transition to writing full-time.
 Hopefully, this is just the beginning of my story.